October 13, 2019; revised April 4, 2022; May 16, 2023; August 19, 2023 (#3)

 8. We must remember that “experiencing a sensory input” is much more complex than just receiving that sensory input.
 For example, the mind needs to see an object or hear a sound, recognize what it is, and generate a vēdanā.

 - For example, upon hearing the sound “apple,” the mind needs to know what an “apple” is.
 Someone who does not speak English would not know what is meant by the word “apple.”
 But those who speak English AND have had an experience eating apples would have MEMORIES of those.
-Therefore, the mind needs to compare the received sensory with memories to recognize it!
+Therefore, the mind must compare the received sensory with memories to recognize it!

 - The mind does that very fast with the help of the manasikāra cētasika.
 As you may know, manasikāra is one of the seven universal cētasika that arises with each citta.
 Thus, the mind can recognize a sensory input instantaneously as soon as it receives a “data packet.”

-- More details in, “Citta and Cetasika – How Viññāṇa (Consciousness) Arises.”
+- More details in “Citta and Cetasika – How Viññāṇa (Consciousness) Arises.”

 Aside – Process In Abhidhamma Language